• Skip to primary navigation

 To freeze let them cool completely, transfer them into a sealable freezer bag and freeze for up to 3 months.

-• Soak your dried chickpeas for at least 24 hours and cook them before making the mixture.
+• If using dried chickpeas, soak for at least 24 hours and cook them before making the mixture.

 • If using canned chickpeas, you will need to add some flour to reduce the wetness of the mixture.